-Note: Students exempt from this fee because they are enrolled in credit range III or IV (credit range IV for Summer)or only online classes for a semester, may obtain the services by paying the semester fee at a cashier’s window in 100 Henry Administration Building by the deadline for the term.
+Note: Students exempt from this fee, because they are enrolled in credit range III or IV (credit range IV for Summer)or only online classes for a semester, may obtain the services by paying the semester fee at a cashier’s window in 100 Henry Administration Building by the deadline for the term.

 - Student-Initiated Fees: All student initiated fees listed below were implemented as referenda questions approved by the students during the student election process.
 The amount will appear as a single line item on the student account and is not refundable.

 - Cleaner Energy Technologies Fee (CET): A fee used to purchase cleaner energy technologies for campus, including solar, wind, hydrogen, and geothermal projects; energy efficiency; and renewable energy from non-University producers.

 - Collegiate Readership Fee: A fee to fund the Collegiate Readership Program, which provides free copies of various newspapers.

 - Cultural Programming Fee (CP): A fee that supports cultural programming within 6 areas: African-American; Asian-American; Latina/o; Native American; lesbian, gay, bisexual, and transgender; and women’s programming.

 - Krannert Center Fee (KCPA): A fee that supports programming at the Krannert Center for the Performing Arts.

 - Legacy of Service and Learning Scholarship Fee (Legacy): A fee creating a permanent source of need and merit based scholarships that include a community service component.

 - Sustainable Campus Environment Fee: A fee to help establish a sustainable campus environment by financing initiatives such as green buildings, engagement of the University community, recycling, energy efficiency, and environmentally responsible purchasing.